 The Summit Group members are committed to work with mutual understanding, honesty and respect, acknowledging the separate roles we play in different parts of the sector to develop a more coherent approach that brings strength to the school system in the region.
 We are ambitious for our schools and recognise that continuing improvement requires a relentless focus upon learning with the pursuit of excellence for all children.

 We came into careers in education because of a compelling moral imperative to do the very best for children and young people.
-We are realistic about the size of the task we face in the coming years to create an effective school system in the East Midlands that enables schools and their staff to retain and develop that same passion and zeal for the privilege of working with young learners.
+We are realistic about the size of the task we face in the coming years to create an effective school system in the region that enables schools and their staff to retain and develop that same passion and zeal for the privilege of working with young learners.

 Through this joint statement we align our efforts with this moral imperative and commit to work with each other and with the region’s schools to support the development of an effective school system that is characterised by a sector-led approach.”